JusminCode/WhoAmI/README.md

 would allow me to learn something new.I go to join a hackathon.And that was the way for me to join the HackClub community,and after that I study friends' many projects of many friends, and I found [this website](https://www.dinosaurbbq.org/) accidentally,That's so cool!
-I want to make a website like this and confident that I can do it.But why i never do it because I don't have creative ideas like this,which is really sad.😅 But!
+I want to make a website like this and confident that I can do it.But why I never do it because I don't have creative ideas like this,which is really sad.😅 But!
 I don't want to plagiarize all of it, so I decided to make a website with some tricks and techniques that I'm learning.
 I'm learning this technique to someday I can build a simple web game.That's a technique